KortesmakiAB/HornRep/proposal.md

     - how do I get the xls data into Postgres?
 - But maybe it's hosted in a db?
     - how to export the data
-- **Handle things like this:** Medium vs Moderate vs Intermediate, Hard vs Difficult vs Advanced
+- **Handle things like this:**
+    - Medium vs Moderate vs Intermediate, Hard vs Difficult vs Advanced
+    - commas `Flutter tongue, stopped horn ` VS forward-slash `	Easy/Moderate`

 ### Demographic:
 horn players of any age or ability